ick-seshoka/offerzen/README.md

 ### You need to have [Node.js](https://nodejs.dev/) installed on your machine with npm ℹ️

-You can also voew the project live on [here](https://ick-seshoka.github.io/offerzen/#/) 😁, i created a gh-page of the final solution
+You can also view the project live on [here](https://ick-seshoka.github.io/offerzen/#/) 😁, i created a gh-page of the final solution